Team Rosters: Spring 2021

 - How are rosters formed?

-PAL Baseball rosters will be based off grade levels.
-The grade levels are 1st to 8th grades.
+PAL Baseball rosters will be based off grade levels, number of players registered and independent evaluations.
+The grade levels are 2nd through 8th grades.
 There will be some instances (eg. to create an additional team) where it is necessary for children not to play with their grade.
-If this is needed, it will be discussed with the child’s parents first before implementing. - Will PAL be offering spring teams?
+If this is needed, it will be discussed with the child’s parents first before implementing. - What is my child evaluated on during the tryout?

-The player evaluations will consist of the following: Batting, Throwing, Fielding & Attitude - What will the teams look like at each grade level?
+The player evaluations will consist of the following: Batting, Throwing, Fielding & Attitude - What should I expect for my 2nd – 6th Grade player?

-If your child plays in both the spring and summer, the cost is $475, billed in 2 installments (February & April).
+If your child plays in both the spring and summer, the cost is $500, billed in 3 installments: - ~ October ($100)

 League Rules / FAQ